How You’re Helping

 With your support, The Longest Table raises much needed funds for cancer research through The Hospital Research Foundation Group (THRFG) to find new ways to prevent, treat and cure this heartbreaking disease.

-Since its inception, The Longest Table has raised over one million dollars for cancer research, but we can’t stop there!
-For each project funded by THRFG there are sadly many more that miss out.
-The need to support cancer research is so significant, in fact, last year alone 48 worthy cancer research project applications totalling $6million in funding were unable to secure vital support through THRFG.
+Since its inception, The Longest Table has raised over 1.3 million dollars for cancer research, but we can’t stop there!
+For each project funded by THRF Group, there are sadly many more that miss out.
+In fact, last year alone, 37 worthy cancer research project applications totalling $4.8 million in funding were unable to secure vital support through THRF Group.